-If the French drain installation process seems too tough to take out by yourself, or if you run into a problem with power lines or a (literally) rocky foundation, it’s best to call a landscaping professional.
+If the French drain installation process seems too tough to take on by yourself, or if you run into a problem with power lines or a rocky foundation (literally), it’s best to call a landscaping professional.

 You might have French drain installation covered, but what about the rest of your lawn?
-A Lawn Love team can take care of yard maintenance like mowing, seasonal cleanup, and plant installation.
+Drain installation may have left it in a sorry state.
+A Lawn Love team can take care of yard maintenance like maintenance, mowing, seasonal cleanup, and plant installation.